-Our top choices among the best soccer cleats for high arches this year are:
+Our topmost choices for the best soccer cleats for high arches:

-- Non-leather cleat: Nike Mercurial Superfly 8 Elite, a super lightweight speed cleat with a perfect blend of comfort, flexibility, support, and shock absorption.
+- Synthetic: Nike Mercurial Superfly 8, a super lightweight speed cleat with a perfect blend of comfort, flexibility, support, and shock absorption.
 It has an added ankle support through a Dynamic Fit collar.

-- Leather cleat: PUMA Ultra 1.2 Lazertouch, a new leather cleat with a more comfortable and supportive fit than its already super comfortable regular (synthetic) model.
+- Leather: PUMA Ultra 1.2 Lazertouch, a new leather cleat with a more comfortable and supportive fit than its already super comfortable regular (synthetic) model.

 If you have high arches (also known as pes cavus), your foot will have instability, which can cause ankle sprains.
-This happens when your foot is fully planted on the ground, and your ankle has no choice but to move to the side to get your balance.
+It happens when your foot has full contact with the ground, and your ankle has no choice but to move to the side to get your balance.

 The high-arched foot will add more pressure to the ball of the foot even when standing.
-And the actual cause of this problem gait may still be unclear.
-As a sign, plenty of the people who have high arches got it from birth.
+Surprisingly, the actual cause of this problem gait may still be unclear.
+As a sign, many of the people who have high arches got it from birth.

-But if your foot is flexible and you don’t have an abnormally high arch, there’s no need to worry about it.
-Just make sure you don’t have any existing foot injuries, and you’ll be okay on the soccer field.
-In fact, we have seen plenty of soccer players with high arches who can play a full 90 minutes with no issues.
+However, if your foot is flexible and you do not have an abnormally high arch, there’s no need to worry about it.
+Just make sure you do not have any existing foot injuries, and you will be okay on the soccer field.
+In fact, we have seen many soccer players with high arches who can play 90 minutes without any issue.

 Table of Contents